 Why should I pray?

-When we pray, we are bringing our problems and concerns to God so He can work through them with us (Hebrews 4:15-16).
+When we pray, we're bringing our problems and concerns to God so He can work through them with us (Hebrews 4:15-16).
 We're showing our willingness to be a part of the process of figuring things out and allowing God to direct us (James 5:16-18).
 Then when God reveals things to us as we pray, we can better understand what is happening and be ready to take action when He asks us to (Ephesians 6:18-19).

-If we never pray, we take ourselves out of the picture and give up the opportunity to know what God wants us to do.
-That can be very dangerous because then Satan may begin to tell us lies that guide us in the wrong direction.
+If we never pray, we take ourselves out of the equation and give up the opportunity to know what God wants us to do.
+That can be very dangerous because then Satan may begin to tell us lies that lead us in the wrong direction.
 Matthew 26:41 says, "Watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak."

-We always see Jesus praying in the Bible (Mark 1:35; Luke 6:12-13; etc.), and the early church put a lot of importance on prayer too (Acts 1:14; 2:42; 3:1; 4:23-31; 6:4; 13:1-3).
-One of the reasons why these facts are included the Bible is to show us how significant prayer is in the Christian life.
+We often see Jesus praying in the Bible (Mark 1:35; Luke 6:12-13; etc.), and the early church put a lot of importance on prayer too (Acts 1:14; 2:42; 3:1; 4:23-31; 6:4; 13:1-3).
+One of the reasons why these facts are included in the Bible is to show us how significant prayer is in the Christian life.
 Who wouldn't want to be in the know about God's plan for their life?

 When we pray for specific requests, God promises that He will answer (Matthew 6:6; Romans 8:26-27).
 Keep in mind that God is not some kind of blessing vending machine though.
 Yes, He will answer, and He might say yes, but He might instead answer no or not now.
 God's promise is to fulfill those requests that are lined up with His will (1 John 5:14-15).